sarkarshuvojit/bubblebook/readme.md

 ## Features

-- Component isolation - Run and inspect individual Bubble Tea components
+- **Component isolation** - Run and inspect individual Bubble Tea components
+- **Folder organization** - Group related components with collapsible folders
-- Pure Bubbletea - Built entirely with Bubbletea, no framework mixing
+- **Pure Bubbletea** - Built entirely with Bubbletea, no framework mixing
-- Full styling support - Components render with all colors, styles, and ANSI sequences
+- **Full styling support** - Components render with all colors, styles, and ANSI sequences
-- Interactive preview - Navigate between components and interact with them in real-time
+- **Interactive preview** - Navigate between components and interact with them in real-time
-- Keyboard navigation - Vim-style navigation and intuitive keyboard shortcuts
+- **Keyboard navigation** - Vim-style navigation and intuitive keyboard shortcuts
+- **Nested groups** - Organize components hierarchically with unlimited nesting depth
-- Built-in help - Press `?` to see all keyboard shortcuts
+- **Built-in help** - Press `?` to see all keyboard shortcuts
-- Zero-config - Plug and play with minimal setup
+- **Zero-config** - Plug and play with minimal setup

 ## Use Cases